 The betting and gaming act was passed on September 1, 1960, as a way for the government to take control of the situation – by pulling in the people from the street, therefore reducing crime, and in turn, benefitting the government with increased revenue.
 This meant that gambling was allowed in licensed shops that were under government supervision.

-Port Talbot is home to the Port Talbot Steelworks, which is the one of the biggest steelworks in the world, and back in the 60s, it was the biggest steel town in Europe.
+Port Talbot is home to the Port Talbot Steelworks, which is one of the biggest steelworks in the world, and back in the 60s, it was the biggest steel town in Europe.
 So, George Alfred James opened a fully inclusive gambling house in his Port Talbot Shop, with a casino, bar, restaurant, and a dance floor – where cabaret was often performed.
-People loved turning out to spend an evening at the casino – watching cabaret, wearing glamorous clothes and playing blackjack, roulette or baccarat.
+People loved turning out to spend an evening at the casino – watching cabaret, wearing glamorous clothes, and learning to play blackjack.
 Religious leaders weren’t happy with the opening of the casino though – as is the case today, across the globe.

 After his venture was a booming success, George kept on opening casinos across the country, such as Charlie Chester Casino and Golden Horseshoe in London, and the Kingsway and Grand Casino in Southport – they were casino-cum-cabaret style establishments, with fine dining, just like the Casino Club Port Talbot.